k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 >**Tips:**
 >
 >1.
-You can drag and drop files into the Explorer from outside Fabric Studio to copy them.
+You can drag and drop files into the Explorer from outside Fabric Studio.
 >2.
 A badge appears on the Explorer icon at the Activity Bar showing how many files are currently being edited and have not yet been saved.